Heatstroke In Dogs

 • Disorientation - not responding to you

-In general, an appearance of a thirsty dog in distress.
+In general, an appearance of a thirsty dog in great distress.

-If you have ever hiked the Grand Canyon on a hot day, as I have, you too may have experienced some of the above symptoms!
+If you have ever hiked the Grand Canyon on a hot day as I once did, you may have felt something close to heatstoke and definitely wouldn't wish it on your dog!

 Treatment For Heatstroke